lyubogeorgiev/Java-Advanced/Iterators_Comparators/README.md

 Created a nested class Iterator<T> into the StackIterator class.
 The main was implemented according to the requirements.
 Created a method in main, which returns only an array of Integer by separating the command out of the array.

+Exercise 04 - Froggy
+-

+The specific thing here is to make the Iterator<> iterate over the odd indexes first and then iterate over the even indexes till the end of the container Array.